swiftlang/swift-org-website/_posts/2023-12-21-benchmarks.md

 * Minimal boilerplate
 * Easy integration in your project
 * Support for async benchmarks
-* Multiple output formats (console text format, markdown, JMH analytics, HDR histogram output, ...)
+* Multiple output formats supporting interoperability with other tools, e.g. JMH analytics and HDR histogram output.